dyninst/dyninst/docs/stackwalk/public/local_var.h.rst

 .. cpp:var:: static int glvv_EOutOfScope = -2

   An error occurred.
-The variable exists in the function but isn’t live at the current execution point.
+The variable exists in the function but isn't live at the current execution point.

 .. cpp:var:: static int glvv_EBufferSize = -3

   An error occurred.
-The variable’s value does not fit in the requested destination.
+The variable's value does not fit in the requested destination.

 .. cpp:var:: static int glvv_EUnknown = -4